Joseph Anang: Return to St Patrick's Athletic

 On 24 June 2024, Anang returned to his old club St Patrick's Athletic on a two-and-a-half-year contract, becoming recently appointed manager Stephen Kenny's first signing at the club.
 Anang featured in all 6 of the club's UEFA Conference League games during the summer of 2024, as they beat Vaduz of Liechtenstein and Sabah of Azerbaijan before a narrow 2–0 defeat on aggregate against Turkish side İstanbul Başakşehir in the Play-Off Round of the competition.
 On 17 July 2025, Anang made the 100th appearance of his career, in a 2–0 win away to Hegelmann in the UEFA Conference League, in what was his 4th clean sheet in consecutive games.
 Anang finished the season with 18 sheets in 36 games, the most in the league, helping his side to the best defensive record in the league and a 5th place overall.
+On 8 February 2026, Anang was named Man of the Match in the opening game of the 2026 season after making some excellent 1v1 saves in a 0–0 draw with Bohemians at the Aviva Stadium.
+On 6 March 2026, Anang made his 100th appearance for the club in a 3–2 win away to rivals Shelbourne, having kept 44 clean sheets and conceeding an average of just 0.98 goals per game in those appearances.
+The following week, he saved a penalty from ex-teammate Mark Doyle in the 60th minute to stop Drogheda United from taking a 2–1 lead as his side then went on to win 4–1 at Richmond Park.